isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Mistletoe Fig.md

 <section>
   <h4>Growing:</h4>
 	<p>Mistletoe Figs are steady growers and generally does not need fertilizing.
-The shrub can grow up to 7m in height and will need to be pruned regularly.
-Regular pruning to promote airflow will keep the plant healthy and neat.</p>
+The shrub can grow up to 7m in height and will need to be pruned regularly. <a href="/page-index/horticulture-techniques/pruning/">Regular pruning</a> to promote airflow will keep the plant healthy and neat.</p>
 	<br>
 </section>

 <section>
   <h4>Propagation:</h4>
-	<p>Mistletoe figs can be grown from stem cuttings rooted in soil.</p>
+	<p>Mistletoe figs can be grown from <a href="/page-index/horticulture-techniques/propagating-by-cuttings/">stem cuttings</a> rooted in soil.</p>
 	<br>
 </section>